 - Attendance in Court in connection with a unit member’s usual official duties or in connection with a case in which the County of San Mateo is a party, together with travel time necessarily involved, shall not be considered absence from duty within the meaning of this Section.

 - Any fees allowed, except for reimbursement of expenses incurred, shall be remitted to the County Treasurer through the unit member’s department head.

-(4) An employee required to appear in court in a matter unrelated to his or her County job duties or because of civil or administrative proceedings that he or she initiated does not receive compensation for time spent related to those proceedings.
+- An employee required to appear in court in a matter unrelated to their County job duties or because of civil or administrative proceedings that they initiated does not receive compensation for time spent related to those proceedings.
 An employee may request to receive time off using vacation, compensatory, holiday or voluntary time off if accrued balances are available, or will be in an unpaid status, for time spent related to those proceedings.
 The time spent in these proceedings is not considered work time.
 This provision does not apply to grievance proceedings pursuant to this MOU, San Mateo Civil Service Commission proceedings, EAP or Peninsula Conflict Resolution Center (PCRC) mediation proceedings, or administrative proceedings related to the Meyers Milias Brown Act or the MOU between the parties.

 - Immediate notification to one’s supervisor is required upon receipt of a subpoena or summons to appear.